 If the complaint is sent to the general counsel, he or she will determine the proper escalation path.

-Directors or other volunteers may submit concerns to the President and CEO or to the audit committee representative.
+Directors, board committee members, or other volunteers may submit concerns to the President and CEO or to the audit committee representative.
 The complaint process will proceed the same way as outlined above from that point forward.
 If the report is made directly to the general counsel, he or she will determine the proper escalation path.

 President and CEO